toomykins/Server/docs/sav-format.md

 # Player Saves

 This save format is in big-endian.
-Files are `base37`.

 ## Header